Teacher Certification and Renewal

 Certification Requirements for Other States

-Your CEHS educator program meets all Nebraska requirements for a teacher or administrator license.
-It does not meet licensure requirements for any other states.
+The UNL preparation program meets all Nebraska requirements for a teacher or administrator license.
+It may not meet licensure requirements for other states.

 If you wish to pursue a teacher or administrator license in another state, please contact that state’s department of education for a list of requirements.